gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 To the extent possible, in order to provide good traceability, all of the above activities should be performed together or not at all.
 Indeed, and in practice, any of the previous actions could fail, and if they do, there isn't likely to be a simple automated approach to recover.
 Despite this, if all of these occur you end up with superior traceability between built artefact and SCM commit via tag.
 From the point of view of auditing changes in production, this association is key.

 In the workflow below, we focus on a simple feature branching strategy.
 Basically, the default main branch is the target branch for all features.
-The merge of each feature branh to main, governed by a reviewed and approved pull request, should result in a newly versioned artefact.
+The merge of each feature branch to main, governed by a reviewed and approved pull request, should result in a newly versioned artefact.
 Developers aren't allowed to push changes directly to main, and must take a non-main branch (feature branch) to which their code updates are committed.
 This causes two complications.

 Firstly, if you wish to prevent developers from merging or committing directly to main without a pull request, you'll need to configure branch protection rules in github.
 This is fine, but your github workflow will also not be able to push upstream, any version related commits or tags due to those same restrictions.